AntonC9018/Hopper_University_Paper/paper.md

 However, my understanding of how such games actually work was quite poor at the time.

 Designing and implementing a simple game is entirely different from what I was faced with.
-If you are designing a game that could have thousands of different effects, mechanics and creatures and possibly expanded by mods, you cannot account for every item with a bunch of if-statements, you actually need more involved abstract systems making use of *some* kind of polymorphism.
+If you are designing a game that could have thousands of different effects, mechanics and creatures and possibly expanded by mods, you cannot account for every interaction with a bunch of if-statements, you actually need more involved abstract systems making use of *some* kind of polymorphism.
 I did not realize this before this project, but quickly understood it after this initial attempt.
 I will expand on this more in a separate chapter.